Kryptexas/UE4-GameWorks-4.19.2/README.md

 The **[release branch](https://github.com/EpicGames/UnrealEngine/tree/release)** is extensively tested by our QA team and makes a great starting point for learning the engine or making your own games.
 We work hard to make releases stable and reliable, and aim to publish new releases every few months.
->**Important**: The Release branch has unintentionally been overwritten with code from the 4.11 Previews, and is *not* currently the latest and stable release.
-Please use Tags to grab the latest 4.10 release for our most stable version.
-This message will be removed when this matter has been resolved.

 The **[promoted branch](https://github.com/EpicGames/UnrealEngine/tree/promoted)** is updated with builds for our artists and designers to use.
 We try to update it daily
 (though we often catch things that prevent us from doing so) and it's a good balance between getting the latest cool stuff and knowing most things work.